LukasGrebe/ha-addons/ebusd/DOCS.md

 1. Connect a [hardware interface](https://github.com/john30/ebusd/wiki/6.-Hardware) to your device runing Home Assistant OS.
 USB and network devices are supported.
 2. Define either a USB or network device.
 Seperate configuration entries are available via the UI or can be configured manually using ```device: /dev/ttyAMA0``` or ```network_device: enh:192.158.0.7:9999```
-3. MQTT will be configured automatically but TCP and HTTP client acces is also available.
+3. MQTT will be configured automatically to use the Home Assitant MQTT Broker.
+This can be overridden in the config options if you would prefer to use an external MQTT server.
+TCP and HTTP client acces is also available.
 4. Start the Add-on and check the output logs
   <img width="512" alt="Bildschirmfoto 2021-10-07 um 21 54 10" src="https://user-images.githubusercontent.com/1786188/136459050-16ab7c10-0fe0-40ff-b20d-b6eb1730630d.png">